hadilq/log4k/README.md

 Log4k
 ---
 This is a simple library for logging in Kotlin.
 It's inspired by the famous Apache Log4j library.
+You can find the original repository that I pushed this library at https://github.com/sheypoor/log4k.

 Usage
 ---